Bunzl: 1957–1980: Public listing and diversification

-1980 onwards: distribution
+1980–2005: Distribution

 At the beginning of the 1980s, the company embarked upon a new strategy to arrest a decline in its fortunes.
 A new chief executive, James White, was installed, and Bunzl & Biach AG and its associated paper mills were sold only a decade after becoming a part of the company.
 Bunzl began to move into the distribution sector by acquisition, beginning with the American plastic and paper products reseller Jersey Paper in 1981.
 Other business lines established included package delivery and foodservice.

-The late 1980s and early 1990s saw the outsourcing and distribution businesses in the US, Europe and Australia expanded, particularly in the area of disposable food packaging.
+The late 1980s and early 90s saw the outsourcing and distribution businesses in the US, Europe and Australia expanded, particularly in the area of disposable food packaging.
 This growth helped the company enter the FTSE 100 for the first time in October 1986, replacing financial services group British & Commonwealth Holdings.
 At the same time, the company sold off a number of non-core and underperforming assets, a process accelerated under the guidance of Anthony Habgood, who replaced White as CEO in 1991.
 Foodservice, paper merchanting and building material supply businesses were all divested by 1994.
 The company's plastics and fibres interests were also consolidated with the purchase of American Filtrona, the company originally established by the Bunzl family, for $178 million in 1997.
 Koch Supplies was acquired by Bunzl in 2001.

 Bunzl's last link with the paper industry was severed in 2002 with the sale of its fine paper distribution arm.
 This left the company with just two remaining business divisions: Outsourcing Services and Filtrona (encompassing fibres, cigarette filters and plastics).
 Three years later, Filtrona was spun off as a stand-alone entity, leaving Bunzl with just its distribution business.
 The same year, former Goodyear Dunlop executive Michael Roney was appointed CEO, with Habgood becoming chairman.